vmaurya6622/ML-Powered-Drowsiness-Detection-and-Driver-Safety-System/README.md

 ### Hardware Requirements
 1. A computer with a camera/webcam.
-2. Arduino board (e.g., Arduino Uno) for hardware components.
+2. Arduino board (e.g., Arduino Uno) for hardware components along with a pulse sensor for Heart-beat Monitoring.
-3. Buzzer or LED for notifications (optional).
+3. Buzzer for notifications.

 ## Installation
 1. Clone the repository: